How to watch US Open tennis online in the UK – live and on-demand

 The US Open returns to our screens this week for another fortnight of top-flight tennis action.
-With Andy Murray back on the court at a Grand Slam for the first time since Wimbledon 2017, the question on everyone’s lips is simple: how do I watch the US Open tennis online in the UK?
+The question on tennis fans’ lips is simple: how do I watch the US Open tennis online in the UK?

-After years of Sky Sports broadcasting the tournament exclusively, Amazon Prime Video has snapped up the UK TV rights for the first time this year, and will be streaming the action straight from Flushing Meadows, New York, both live and on-demand.
-The first time a major tennis tournament has been available exclusively on a streaming service, Amazon’s coverage will include multiple streams from several courts, catch up highlights and full-match replays.
+After years of Sky Sports broadcasting the tournament exclusively, Amazon Prime Video snapped up the UK TV rights back in 2018, and will be once again streaming the action in 2021 straight from Flushing Meadows, New York, both live and on-demand.
+Amazon’s coverage will include multiple streams from several courts, catch up highlights and full-match replays.

 Here’s the full details on how to watch the US Open on Amazon Prime Video UK:

 When is the US Open 2021 on?